ImperialCollegeLondon/pnflowPy/README.md

       ```python
       python main.py data/input_pnflow.dat

+The generated network files of a 1000 cube water-wet Bentheimer sandstone have been provided in the data folder (image can be found in https://www.imperial.ac.uk/earth-science/research/research-groups/pore-scale-modelling/micro-ct-images-and-networks/) and this could be used for an example.

 # Contributions
 It would be very great to make any contributions to this project to make it better.
 If you would like to contribute, please fork the repo and create a pull request or simply open an issue with the tag "contribution".
 Please give this project a star.
 Thank you!